IBM/operator-collection-sdk/content/docs/operator-collection-sdk/ansible-collection-modifications.md

 toc: true
 ---

-Additional Ansible collection modifications may be desirable for a complete native OpenShift experience.
+Additional Ansible® collection modifications may be desirable for a complete native OpenShift® experience.

 ## Installing Dependencies
 ---